pranaypandey-cds/pranaypandey-cds.github.io/_posts/2025-04-02-why-scale-the-scaled-attention.md

 The paper states:

 > “We suspect that for large values of $d_k$, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients.
-To counteract this effect, we scale the dot products by $\sqrt{d_k}$.”
+To counteract this effect, we scale the dot products by $\sqrt{d_k}$”

 Let’s dive deeper into this.